Our Programs

 Family therapist – to identify and explore familial patterns of interaction and effect change where needed.

+Psychiatrist – when necessary, to address underlying illnesses like depression and anxiety that so often accompany eating disorders.
 Others may need to be involved in the team as well to help monitor and support the individuals progress.

-If you are concerned about a friend or yourself, contact the Counseling Center for support — call (203) 837-8690
+These persons may include: Coaches School nurses Significant others Resident Advisors or Hall Directors If you are concerned about a friend or yourself, contact the Counseling Services for support — call (203) 837-8690

 WHAT IS NORMAL EATING?